builder555/PineSAM/Readme.md

 - bleak causes Python to crash on Mac: https://github.com/hbldh/bleak/issues/768
     * possible solution: give access to iTerm (or whichever terminal you use) to Bluetooth in Settings
 - Pinecil not detected
-    * possible solution: need to [flash](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) [BLE firmware](https://github.com/builder555/PineSAM/files/10797411/Pinecilv2_EN.zip)
+    * possible solution: need to [install](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) a BLE version of [the firmware](https://github.com/builder555/PineSAM/files/10797411/Pinecilv2_EN.zip)
     * upcoming Ralim's IronOS 2.21 will be the first stable release that has BLE support built-in for V2.
 Before 2.21, only beta BLE versions of IronOS firmware will work.